 ‘Over here then, Mr Potter,’ the stern-looking witch instructed.

-Harry abandoned Nev to the portly wizard with a wave and smile, striding across the floor to his examiner.
-Nev’s probably quite happy I got the witch, she looks like Nev describes his Gran.
+Harry abandoned Nev to the portly wizard with a wave and a smile, striding across the floor to his examiner.
+Nev’s probably quite happy I got the witch, she looks like how Nev describes his Gran.

 ‘The first thing I would like you to do is vanish this.’
 The witch placed a large block of wood on the desk in front of her.

-‘Evanesco,’ Harry murmured, flicking his wand from its holster to perfectly draw the wand motion for the spell in the air.
+‘Evanesco,’ Harry murmured, flicking his wand from its holster to draw the wand motion for the spell in the air.